DemocracyApps/storyflows/README.md

-# StoryLines
+# StoryFlows
-Storytelling and presentation
+Storytelling and presentation.
+See [documentation here](documentation/readme.md)